git-westriver/benchmark_ph_optimization/README.md

 - ***Fast computation***: basically, persistence homology will be computed by `giotto-ph` [3].
 If we need matrix decomposition, we use our fast implementation inspired by [4].

-We describe the usage of our implementation in this README.
-Please refer to `notebooks/ph_opt_example.ipynb` for the examples.

 ## Demo

 ![animation](https://github.com/git-westriver/benchmark_ph_optimization/assets/64912615/b30ad98f-721c-45a2-befd-e263b5621eb4)

-## Usage of `scripts/ph_optimization.py`
+## How to start

 You can simply run the command scripts/ph_optimization.py to try it out.
 Then, given a point cloud data with a circle and one outlier, the three algorithms try to make the hole larger with multiple learning rates.
 The results will be saved in the directory `results/sample` in default.

+If you want to start using optimization methods right away, please refer to `notebooks/basic_usage.ipynb` for usage examples.
+If you want to learn about the interface for comparing implemented optimization methods, please refer to `notebooks/interface_for_comparison.ipynb`.
+For more details about the implementation, please see the following explanation.

+## Usage of `scripts/ph_optimization.py`

 You can also specify your favorite settings by changing the attributes in `OptConfig` whose parameters are described in the following.
 For more details on how to use `OptConfig`, please refer to the part below `if __name__ == "__main__":` in `scripts/ph_optimization.py`.